randyinla/SpeedChangeByLayer/README.md

 # SpeedChangeByLayer
-Cura plugin to insert print speed or fan speed changes on a layer by layer basis in the Cura generated GCode\n Copyright (c) 2020 Randy Walker, randy@walkersystems.net
+Cura plugin to insert print speed or fan speed changes on a layer by layer basis in the Cura generated GCode

+Copyright (c) 2020 Randy Walker, randy@walkersystems.net

 This script was inspired by the ChangeAtZ script by Steven Morlock, smorloc@gmail.com